Last Updated: March 28, 2026

 | Breeding Color | Intensified red-orange and blue hues | Bright yellow with bold dark lateral markings |

-Sexing juvenile Macmaster’s Dwarf Cichlids can be tricky, but once they reach about 1.5 inches (4 cm), the differences become increasingly obvious.
+Sexing juvenile Macmaster’s Dwarf Cichlids is tricky, but once they reach about 1.5 inches (4 cm), the differences become increasingly obvious.
 Males begin developing their signature red-orange fin coloration and their fins start extending beyond what you see in females.
-By the time they hit full maturity, the size difference alone is usually a dead giveaway, with males outgrowing females by a significant margin.
+By the time they hit full maturity, the size difference alone is a dead giveaway, with males outgrowing females by a significant margin.

 Average Size & Lifespan